seepick/diamond/doc/howto-k8s/theory.md

         * like a virtual server inside the node (has its own cluster IP)
         * PS: nodes (IPs) can be accessed from outside the cluster, via: `minikube service my-service --url`
         * implicit load balancing capabilities (random node selection by labels)
-    * ClusterIP: (default); PS: not "ClusterIp" (uppercase!)
-        * group pods together, providing single access interface
-        * creates a virtual IP inside the cluster (communication among pods / tiers like FE and BE and DB)
     * LoadBalancer:
         * create user facing, stable URL; e.g. to balance load within a tier
         * e.g. HAProxy, nginx; or on supported cloud provider, native load balancer available